2018 BayMarin Ministry Plan

 - We will plan at least one BayMarin sponsored family trip and one BayMarin sponsored student trip through Be2Live to Mexico.

-- We will continue to respond to different global events in our world where immediate relief is needed.
-When a disaster strikes we will work to financially support relief efforts.
-A recent example of this was when we raised money to help our partner Plant With Purpose respond to the devastation of Hurricane Matthew in Haiti.
+- Disaster Relief: We will continue to respond to different local and global events in our world where immediate relief is needed.
+When a disaster strikes we will work to financially support relief efforts and if possible, engage physically.
+We did this when the recent wildfires tore through Sonoma and Napa.

 - A note about relief and development work: We intentionally partner with organizations that are mostly focused on development work.
 We do this to empower others to live into the fullness of who God created them to be and to support organizations that have the capacity to mobilize others to make this happen.
 That said, we also believe relief work is vital especially in times of crisis whether natural disasters or human-made crisis that require an immediate response.
 When a crisis hits and we sense God compelling us to engage that crisis in tangible ways, we will do so.